 WashU IT is launching the IT Passport campaign later this month to highlight the ways that our tools and services can supercharge your collaborations.
 We have spent the last several months meeting with representatives from various schools and departments to find out how people collaborate across our campuses and to identify which tools can best support those needs.
-Over the course of the next year, we will feature five different example workflows including building teams for grant-funded research, using collaborative tools to build your course schedules, and collaborating while ensuring we are aligned with HIPAA and FERPA requirements.
+Over the course of the next year, we will feature five different example workflows including building teams for grant-funded research and collaborating while ensuring we are aligned with HIPAA and FERPA requirements.

 Passport originates from our deeply-held belief that WashU IT is a customer service organization, and, with Passport, we want to explore practical examples of how our institution can use powerful tools to collaborate more effectively.
 Passport moves the focus away from technical details by providing clear, concise guidance for how to accomplish common, repeated tasks like building course schedules for the upcoming year.
 This way, the focus can be where it belongs–on the important work that you do.

-During the campaign, we will launch a workflow designed for building a departmental schedule with your colleagues.
-This workflow revolves around taking advantage of collaborative tools built to simplify group tasks.
+During the campaign, we will launch a workflow designed to assist faculty on the Danforth Campus with departmental scheduling.
+Another workflow will focus on feedback from faculty and staff on our Medical Campus about how to use collaborative software while meeting HIPAA and FERPA requirements.
+These workflows revolve around taking advantage of collaborative tools built to simplify group tasks.
 Building your team is easy because we carefully chose software and services that integrate seamlessly.
 Once your workflow is built, it can be set aside and revisited when it’s time for the task to be repeated.
 We placed a strong emphasis on building workflows that are repeatable, because we know your time is valuable.